WidgetsBurritos/rackspace-homepage/README.md

   - Generates custom SSH keys for use with the ssh container & drush
   - Generates Drush aliases for use with the application.

-From the previous step just type in the following commands.
+From the previous step just type in the following commands:

 ```
 cd rackspace-homepage